 Publications or forthcoming papers:

-Hansen, Stephen, Michael McMahon and Carlos Velasco Rivera (forthcoming), "Preferences or Private Assessments on a Monetary Policy Committee? " Web Appendix.
-Accepted - Journal of Monetary Economics.
+Hansen, Stephen, Michael McMahon and Carlos Velasco Rivera (2014), "Preferences or Private Assessments on a Monetary Policy Committee? " Web Appendix.
+Journal of Monetary Economics, October 2014.

 Giavazzi, Francesco and Michael McMahon (2013) “The Household Effects of Government Spending”, chapter in Fiscal Policy after the Financial Crisis, edited by Alberto Alesina and Francesco Giavazzi, University of Chicago Press.